PHT-Medic/dppe-auc/README.md

 Sequence data of HIV-1 strains and the corresponding coreceptor binding of 10462 subjects was used.
 The raw data is from www.hiv.lanl.gov and processed with `/showcase/data/data_preparing.py`.
 A binary classifier was trained and the performance is evaluated against the commonly standard sklearn AUC library.
 Over 10 runs, the performance difference is within `e-16` which is due to floating type conversions in python.
+Furthermore, a evaluation of the runtime regarding random number generation and flag data generation was done.

 ## Synthetic Data generation
-Three different experiments are used to measure the performance.
+Two different experiments are used to measure the runtime with synthetic data.
 To generate sample data, specify the number of stations and subjects.
-Afterwards 30-50% of fake subjects are added randomly.
+In the following experiments 10-60% of flag subjects are added randomly.

 ## Experiments
 The performance is evaluated against the commonly standard sklearn AUC library.